Hardik-Pratap-Gohil/Virtual-Try-On-Closet/Week2/Assignment/Readme.md

 Your task is to create a real-time document scanner using Python and OpenCV.
 This scanner will process video input from a webcam to detect documents in the frame and then transform the perspective to obtain a top-down, scanned image view.

 ## Requirements
-A working webcam
+-A working webcam
-Python with OpenCV installed
+-Python with OpenCV installed

 ## Assignment Details